ahdis/epr-integration-cara/docs/primarysystems-epr.md

 EPRIK example [request,response](https://test.ahdis.ch/eprik-cara/index.html#/transaction/6a6ee447-a842-44f6-bc29-b8a35d14c5e1).
 With  EPRIK you can do the user authentication there and reuse the token [see](usecases/#use-the-idp-assertion-from-eprik).
 For the communication you need a client certificate but with EPRIK a client certificate is not necessary.
 You will need to add the HomeCommunityId, RepositoryUniqueId and DocumentUniqueId.

 ### 4.3b Retrieve documents from remote communities
 To retrieve the documents stored in remote communities, the initiating gateway has to be called with an IIT-43 query with the homeCommunityId added from result 4.2b.
-The next version of EPRIK will support the Initiating Gateway service endpoint.
+EPRIK example [request, response](https://test.ahdis.ch/eprik-proxy-cara/index.html#/transaction/cb470a7b-f7b8-4449-a417-9620cc09a909).

 ## 5. Publish documents for a patient by a healthcare professional